HAG87/atelierbump-site/_docs/01-userguide.md

 Properties, modifiers and appearance copy tool, from a source object to a target object or objects*

 Note that, Eyedropper will replace any matching or similar property, regardless of the node class.
 I.E: You can copy the diameter of a circle shape to a sphere object, and so on.
-UVWmap copy will copy applied UVW modifiers and attempt to copy direct mesh mapping, so if a editable poly or mesh is collapsed, there is a chance their mapping coordinates will be copied.
+UVW map copy will copy applied UVW modifiers and attempt to copy direct mesh mapping, so if a editable poly or mesh is collapsed, there is a chance their mapping coordinates will be copied.

 <div class="responsive-video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/LNEMMZjTgIQ" frameborder="0" allowfullscreen></iframe></div>